LLMappworkshop/LLMapp-workshop/_pages/about.md

 ## Requirements

 - All submissions must be original and not under review elsewhere.
-- Submissions must conform to the IEEE conference proceedings template, specified in the IEEE Conference Proceedings Formatting Guidelines (title in 24pt font and full text in 10pt type).
-LaTeX users must use `\documentclass[10pt,conference]{IEEEtran}` without including the `compsoc` or `compsocconf` options.
+- Submissions must conform to the [FSE Format and Submission Guidelines](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit).
 - Papers must be submitted via the HotCRP submission system ([Submission URL]) by [Submission Deadline].
 - The official publication date of the workshop proceedings is the date the proceedings are made available by IEEE.
 This date may be up to two weeks prior to the first day of FSE 2025.
 The official publication date affects the deadline for any patent filings related to published work.